Dormston

 Dormston is a village and civil parish in Worcestershire about 3 mi south of Redditch.
+The civil parish population was 447 in 2021.

 Name

 The name Dormston derives from the Old English Deormodstūn meaning 'Deormod's settlement'.

 Dormston's toponym has evolved from Deormodesealdtune in the 10th century via Dormestun in the 11th Century and Dormyston in the 15th century before reaching its present form.

 History

 Dormston existed in the 10th century, when King Edgar confirmed a grant of property including five manses at Dormston to Pershore Abbey of St.Mary.
 This was then given, with part of the manor of Pershore, to Westminster Abbey by Edward the Confessor, and Dormston was included in 1086 among the lands of St. Peter of Westminster.
 William Fitz Corbucion, whose principal seat was at Studley in Warwickshire, is said by Dugdale to have been succeeded by a Robert, who had been followed before 1166 by Peter Corbucion of Studley, who was then holding a knight's fee in Worcestershire (evidently Dormston) of the Abbot of Westminster.
 By 1320 the fee of Dormston had by that date become annexed to the manor of nearby Inkberrow until 1633.